 Courtney Laffey is no stranger to working with product development teams in the trenches.
-Before she became a UX/UI designer, she held roles as a web content producer, a product manager, and a project manager, and has worked on digital products at major corporations, agencies, and startups alike.
+Before she became a UX/UI designer, she held roles in web content production, product management, and project management, and has worked on digital products at major corporations, agencies, and startups alike.

 Her career in digital started at Viacom, where she managed the web and mobile content for MTV, VH1, and Logo’s websites respectively, including the award-winning “RuPaul’s Drag Race.”
-Now, as a UX/UI designer-for-hire, she continues her mission to craft meaningful, usable, and useful experiences for humans.
+Now, as a UX/UI designer, she continues her mission to craft meaningful, usable, and useful experiences for all types of users.

 Outside of work, she enjoys teaching and mentoring other career changers switching to UX.
-She also loves running (for fun!), playing flag football, eating her weight in sushi (also, tacos), rooting for her NJ Devils (it's their year), sketching and doodling, seeing live bands, traveling with her husbo, and constantly petting her manic-but-adorable dog Toki.
-Oh, and don't confuse her with her identical twin sister.
+She also loves running, playing flag football, grinding in RPGs, rooting for the New Jersey Devils (sigh), sketching and doodling, seeing live bands, traveling with her husbo, and constantly petting her manic-but-adorable Boston Terrier/Frenchie mix.
+Oh, and don't confuse her with her identical twin sister!

 Born in New York City and raised in Tampa, Courtney now lives in Queens.